kartik-v/yii2-krajee-base/README.md

 ## License

-**yii2-krajee-base** is released under the BSD 3-Clause License.
+**yii2-krajee-base** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.